chianitsai/bs_Twitch/README.md

   * cell speed and movement direction
   * fluorecent measurements of cell poles and cytoplasms

 * In different downstream analyses graphs are plotted for various measurements.
-The following scripts are available, they are explained in detail further below:
+The following scripts are available, <s>they are explained in detail in the corresponding folders</s>:
-  * **reversals_phase_contrast** - measures the rate of direction changes (reversals) of twitching cells
+  * **reversals_phase_contrast** - measures the rate of directional changes (reversals) of twitching cells
-  * **displacement_maps_speed** - measures cell speed and plots direction-corrected displacement maps
+  * **displacement_maps_speed** - measures cell speed and plots direction-corrected displacement maps (incremental displacement relative to the initial leading pole)
   * **pole_asymmetry_motile** - measures the size of subpopulations with symmetric and asymmetric protein localization between cell poles
   * **alignment_motile** - measures the correlation of protein localization and twitching direction of the moving asymmetric subpopulation
-  * **pole2pole_oscillations** - measures at which rate the localization of a protein switches between poles
+  * **pole2pole_oscillations** - measures at which rate the localization of a protein (brightest polar fluorescent signal) switches between poles
   * **polar_loc_speed_motile** - measures cell speed + distribution, polar protein localization + distribution in motile cells, polar protein localization vs cell speed in motile cells; can handle two fluorescent channels, plots also polar protein localization of channel 1 vs 2

 * Additionally, there are a number of short auxiliary scripts used for data maintenance and quick checks

- # How to use
+ # How to use - general workflow

 Some analyses are mainly used for phase contrast image sequences and don't require fluorescence microscopy.
 Other scripts combine cell tracking from phase contrast image sequences with fluorescence measurements.
 Some analysis steps require dedicated settings or scripts for phase contrast only and phase contrast + fluorescence data.